jdbeightol/framework/README.md

   will attempt to load `example.sh` and expect its functions to be prefixed with `example::`.  calling `require example.sh` will attempt to load `example.sh.sh` and expect its functions to be prefixed with `example.sh::`.
-- exported library variables should start with the capitalized library name followed by an underscore.  e.g., for a library named `example`, all exported variables should start with `EXAMPLE_`.
+- all exported library variables should start with the capitalized library name followed by an underscore.  e.g., for a library named `example`, its exported variables should start with `EXAMPLE_`.
 - users must set `FRAMEWORK_LIB` with a single, valid directory. no comma-separated PATH-like variables will be allowed for now
-- library files should not cause side-effects when sourced.  a library should only define and export functions and variables unless absolutely necessary.
+- library files should not cause side-effects when sourced.  a library should only define functions and variables unless absolutely necessary.

 failure to follow the conventions may result in later headaches